mitsuba-renderer/drjit/docs/unused/half.rst

 Usage
 -----

-The following example shows how to use the :cpp:class:`enoki::half` type in a typical use case.
+The following example shows how to use the :cpp:class:`drjit::half` type in a typical use case.

 .. code-block:: cpp